linkedin/DuaLip/docs/interfaces/logging.rst

 -----------------------------
 DuaLip can be used alongside MLflow to record parameters, per-iteration metrics, and final results.
 At a high level:

-- **Log run parameters** (what you passed to the solver): driver/input/optimizer settings.
+- **Log run parameters** (what you passed to the solver): By default, the solver logs "max_iter", "initial_step_size", "max_step_size", "gamma", "gamma_decay_type".
-- **Log per-iteration metrics** (how optimization is progressing): objective values, feasibility, step size, timing, etc.
+- **Log per-iteration metrics** (how optimization is progressing): custom metrics such as feasibility, step size, timing, etc.
-- **Log termination summary**: status, iteration counts, primal/dual values, active constraints.
-- **Log artifacts**: raw logs and any files produced by your run (e.g., outputs, figures).
+- **Log objective result**: the result of the solver including dual objective, primal objective, regularization penalty, max positive slack, sum positive slack, etc.

 What gets logged
 ----------------